James Fletcher Jnr

 Sir James Muir Cameron Fletcher ONZ (25 December 1914 – 29 August 2007), often known as Jim or JC Junior, was a New Zealand industrialist known for heading Fletcher Construction, one of the country's largest firms.
 His father, also Sir James Fletcher, founded the company in 1908.

 Early life and family

-Fletcher was born in Dunedin, New Zealand on Christmas Day 1914.
+Fletcher was born in Dunedin, New Zealand, on Christmas Day 1914.
 He was James Senior's second son.
 In 1942, the year Fletcher Jnr became head of Fletcher Holdings, he married his office assistant, Margery Vaughan Gunthorp (born 9 February 1912 at Balclutha).
 She was treasurer of the Mental Health Foundation, and was appointed a Member of the Order of the British Empire in the 1988 Queen's Birthday Honours.

 James and Vaughan Fletcher had three children: Jim, Angus, and Hugh Fletcher.
 Their eldest son Jim was killed by an intruder at his Bay of Plenty bach (holiday home) on New Year's Eve 1993.
-Angus married Christine Fletcher, former Minister of the Crown and Mayor of Auckland, and Hugh now runs Fletcher Holdings.
+Angus married Christine Fletcher, former Minister of the Crown and Mayor of Auckland, and Hugh was the chief executive of Fletcher Challenge between 1987 and 1997.